Azure/autorest.typescript/test/integration/generated/mediaTypes/README.md

-# MediaTypesClient library for JavaScript
+# MediaTypes client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for MediaTypesClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for MediaTypes client.

 Play with produces/consumes and media-types in general.